-- a.
-PaperCut MF receives the image document and metadata from the MFD. - b.
-PaperCut MF creates a secure connection to the PaperCut Cloud Service.
-PaperCut MF uses only TLS 1.2 Perfect Forward Secrecy compliant cipher suites. - c.
-The PaperCut MF server is authenticated and authorized to the Cloud Service.
-This is done with a unique combination of the PaperCut MF installation id and its license key. - d.
-PaperCut MF sends the image document and related metadata (for example, the user's email address) to the PaperCut Cloud Service.
+- PaperCut MF receives the image document and metadata from the MFD. - PaperCut MF creates a secure connection to the PaperCut Cloud Service.
+PaperCut MF uses only TLS 1.2 or greater Perfect Forward Secrecy compliant cipher suites. - The PaperCut MF server is authenticated and authorized to the Cloud Service.
+This is done with a unique combination of the PaperCut MF installation id and its license key. - PaperCut MF sends the image document and related metadata (for example, the user's email address) to the PaperCut Cloud Service.

-Note: Important considerations such as: securing the PaperCut MF application server and file system, IT staff training, firewalls, etc. are the responsibility of the organization hosting PaperCut MF.
+Note: Important considerations such as: securing the PaperCut MF application server (and built-in web server) and file system, IT staff training, firewalls, etc. are the responsibility of the organization hosting PaperCut MF.